 The puss caterpillar, or woolly slug, is the most poisonous caterpillar in the United States.
 Its poison is hidden in hollow spines among its hairs.
 This hairy caterpillar is found in the southern states, ranging west through most of Texas and north to Maryland and Missouri.
 It feeds on shade trees such as elm, oak, and sycamore.
-Puss caterpillars vary in size from 32 mm (1.2 in.) to 36 mm (1.4 in.).
+Puss caterpillars vary in size from 32 mm to 36 mm (1.2 in. to 1.4 in.).

 Symptoms of puss caterpillar contact may include:

 Immediate, intense pain that often comes in waves.

 A swelling, itching rash of red blotches and raised ridges.

 Nausea and vomiting.

 Symptoms of shock.

 If you come into contact with a puss caterpillar, remove the broken-off spines by using cellophane tape or a commercial facial peel, and call your doctor.

 Author: Healthwise Staff Medical Review: William H. Blahd Jr. MD, FACEP - Emergency Medicine Adam Husney MD - Family Medicine Kathleen Romito MD - Family Medicine H. Michael O'Connor MD - Emergency Medicine